Python module tngri functions

 The file extension can be anything.
 It will remain the same as it was in the initial file.

-If necessary, the path and name of the uploaded file can be specified via the optional filename parameter.
+If necessary, you can specify a name (or path and name) for the uploaded file via the optional parameter filename.

 An example of use is described at here.